A sad fact….

 View original post 348 more words

-In October of last year this woman claimed on an unrelated topic posted to The Neighborhood that she was the Narcissist I was writing about on my blog.
+In October of last year a woman claimed on an unrelated topic posted to The Neighborhood that she was the Narcissist I was writing about on my blog.

-I am not sure what to think of a woman who identifies herself on the blog of someone she doesn’t know as one of two unnamed women I described as malignant narcissists in a recent post.
+What can one say about a woman who identifies herself on the blog of someone she doesn’t know as one of two unnamed women described as malignant narcissists in a post on Art by Rob Goldstein.

-It had nothing at all to do with the topic and seemed designed to hijack the conversation to draw attention to her Flickr stream.
+Her comment had nothing to do with the topic and seemed designed to draw attention to her Flickr stream.

-I wasn’t going to write a post about her comment but the more I thought about it the more I realized that this is a perfect of example of nearly everything I’ve described on this blog and read elsewhere about the methods of pathological narcissists.
+This is such a perfect example of nearly everything I’ve described on this blog and read elsewhere about the toxic methods of pathological narcissists.

 Here is what she posted: